Sign up to our Newsletter

 To ensure students are ready for practice as soon as they leave law school, UC Berkeley offers substantial hands-on learning experiences to all of its students, which they can begin participating in during their very first semester!

-9. University of Michigan – Ann Arbor
+9. University of Michigan Law School

 Michigan Law has a long tradition of shaping US constitutional laws and prepares its students to do the same in their own careers.
 With several civil and constitutional law organizations, journals, clinics, and societies, students can expect to receive a comprehensive legal education at Michigan Law.

-10. Georgetown University
+10. Georgetown University Law Center

-Successful applicants who are granted admission to Georgetown Law receive unrivalled legal experience.
+Successful applicants who are granted admission to Georgetown Law receive unrivaled legal experience.
 Located in Washington, D.C., close to the US Supreme Court, this school is considered to be the literal center of the country’s most engaging constitutional debates.

 Beyond constitutional law study, students also have access to various externships, internships, and other opportunities to begin building their resumes and differentiating their post-graduation applications.